 In the quest for performance you'd think modern sport science would have been able to deliver a definitive answer as to what the best nutrition for trail running is by now.
 Unfortunately, it's quite complex and there is no single clear–cut answer.
-To maximise an athlete's performance, a nutrition plan needs to be tailored to the individual, the race they're targetting and the conditions.
-The intensity of the exercise, duration, weather, bodyweight and natural genetics are all factors that influence the nutritional needs of a runner.
+To maximise an athlete's performance, a nutrition plan needs to be tailored to the individual, the race they're targeting and the conditions.
+The intensity of the exercise, duration, weather, body weight and natural genetics are all factors that influence the nutritional needs of a runner.

 Professional athletes work with qualified nutritionists to perfect their diet.
 For amateur runners, trying various gels, chews, drinks and foods during training and making small adjustments accordingly is a good substitute.

 How Does Duration Affect Nutrition?

 90 mins and Below

 On a short/medium run your body uses glycogen (made from carbohydrates) as a fuel source for the first hour or so of exercise.
 You can replenish your glycogen levels as you go eating easily digestible energy gels and chews.